roxanaiuliamiu/Climate-Wins-Machine-Learning-/README.md

 Supervised learning models are particularly effective for forecasting whether pleasant weather conditions will occur on a given day.
 Project Folder Structure

-The project files are organized into the following folders:

-1. Data
-2. Scripts
-3. Presentation